keboola/connection-docs/transformations/dbt/cli/cli.md

 Store credentials to your zsh env profile (or your respective environment):
 ---------------------------------------------------------------------------

-File is located (Unix) in `~/.zshrc`
+The file is located (Unix) in `~/.zshrc`

 ![](imgs/2770206732.png){: width="100%" }

-User is then able to run dbt locally against project storage, safely develop and test code.
+Then you can run dbt locally against the project storage, safely develop and test your code.

-As a part of init command, CLI will create all sources from the storage buckets.
-A storage bucket = source file with tables within:
+As part of the init command, CLI will create all sources from storage buckets.
+A storage bucket is a source file containing tables:

 ![](imgs/2777448699.png){: width="100%" }

-Please note that `_timestamp` is automatically filled, alongside `primary keys` and corresponding `tests` for primary keys (`unique` and `not_null` tests).
+*Note: Please note that `_timestamp` is automatically filled, alongside `primary keys` and corresponding `tests` for primary keys (`unique` and `not_null` tests).*

 ### Run Test Debug